Limit Theorems for Fr\'echet Mean Sets: Introduction

-We also provide some insight into a computational perspective on Fr\'echet $p$-means.
-Since Fr\'echet $p$-means are notoriously difficult to compute exactly in all but a few simple settings, there is a vast literature on algorithmic aspects of computing Fr\'echet $p$-means and restricted Fr\'echet $p$-means.
-For Fr\'echet $p$-means, there exist approximation algorithms of various kinds \cite{FrechetCircle,Chakraborty_2015_ICCV,FrechetSphere,KarcherSOn,FrechetDifferentiating} especially in spaces of phylogenetic trees \cite{FrechetHadamard,TreeMean,TreeOptimality}; software packages like \cite{GeomStats} have implemented these methods for easy use in applied statistics and machine learning problems.
-For restricted Fr\'echet $p$-means, the drawbacks are similar; even though the empirical restricted Fr\'echet $p$-means of $n$ data points can be computed exactly in $O(n^2)$ steps, this is still intractable for large $n$, hence there is great interest in approximating $F_p^{\ast}(\bar \mu_n)$ in (sub)linear time, usually through various randomized algorithms \cite{LinearMedoids,UltraFastMedoids}.
-Our work suggests that, unless it is known that the SLLN holds in some $T_2$ topology (say, the Kuratowski topology), then a much larger computational effort may be needed.
+Finally, we provide some insight into a computational perspective on Fr\'echet means.
+Since (unrestricted) Fr\'echet means are notoriously difficult to compute exactly in all but a few simple settings, there is a vast literature on algorithmic aspects of computing Fr\'echet means \cite{FrechetCircle,Chakraborty_2015_ICCV,FrechetSphere,KarcherSOn,FrechetDifferentiating} especially in spaces of phylogenetic trees \cite{FrechetHadamard,TreeMean,TreeOptimality}; software packages like \cite{GeomStats} have implemented these methods for easy use in applied statistics and machine learning problems.
+For support-restricted Fr\'echet means, the drawbacks are similar; even though the empirical support-restricted Fr\'echet means of $n$ data points can be computed exactly in $O(n^2)$ steps, this is still intractable for large $n$, hence there is great interest in approximating $F_p^{\ast}(\bar \mu_n)$ in (sub)linear time, usually through various randomized algorithms \cite{LinearMedoids,UltraFastMedoids}.
+Our work suggests that, unless it is known that the SLLN holds in some two-sided sense (say, in the Fell topology), then more sophisticated algorithms (and, possibly, more computation) may be needed.

 The remainder of this paper is structured as follows.
-In Section~\ref{sec:topology} we detail some topological notions of convergence of measures and of closed sets which will be used throughout the paper.
-In Section~\ref{sec:measurability} we clarify some measurability properties of Fr\'echet $p$-means and other random sets.
-Section~\ref{sec:results} contains the statements and proofs of the main probabilistic results, and in Section~\ref{sec:examples} we give several examples that illustrate the scope of the results herein.
+In Section~\ref{sec:topology} we detail some notions of convergence of measures and of closed sets which will be used throughout the paper.
+In Section~\ref{sec:measurability} we clarify some measurability properties of restricted Fr\'echet means and other random sets, and Section~\ref{sec:results} contains the statements and proofs of the main probabilistic results.